rodrigomaulen/RodrigoMaulen.github.io/index.md

 ## News

 - **[May 2025]** I published a paper titled Attention-Based Clustering, together with Claire Boyer and Pierre Marion.
+Accepted on NeurIPS 2025
 - **[November 2024]** I have started a Postdoctoral position at Sorbonne Université with Claire Boyer.
 - **[November 2024]** I have obtained a Ph.D. in Mathematics at Université de Caen in Normandy, France under the supervision of Jalal Fadili.